Iván Héjjas: Disbandment of militias

 His role in Western Hungary and his pro-Horthy standpoint during the king's attempt to retake his throne saved Héjjas' paramilitary and political career, while Prónay and Gyula Ostenburg-Moravek were marginalized.
 Héjjas found a new patron in the person of Gyula Gömbös, leader of the Hungarian National Defence Association (MOVE).
 Meanwhile, István Bethlen re-structured the organization of ÉME, pushing Héjjas and his supporters into the background in the second half of 1922.
 Héjjas joined the far-right Hungarian National Independence Party, led by Gömbös, in 1923.
-His person, among others, was linked to numerous bombings in the 1920s, for instance regarding a grenade attack against a liberal political club in Erzsébetváros in April 1922, where eight people was killed, a failed attack against the French embassy in the autumn of 1923, and bombing at a charity event of the Jewish Women's Association in Csongrád in December 1923, where three people were killed.
+His person, among others, was linked to numerous bombings in the 1920s, for instance regarding a grenade attack against a liberal political club in Erzsébetváros in April 1922, where eight people were killed, a failed attack against the French embassy in the autumn of 1923, and bombing at a charity event of the Jewish Women's Association in Csongrád in December 1923, where three people were killed.
 On Bethlen's instructions, the police, among others, interrogated Héjjas regarding the bombing and the existence of secret societies.
 The patronage of Horthy and Gömbös, however, protected Héjjas from prosecution.
 The final disbandment of the right-wing militias took place in 1924–1925.
 The Alföld Brigade, the ÉME and others were integrated under the supervision of the ministry-controlled Office of National Labour Protection, but the social network connections remained within the movements and lived on in the various departments of the Ministry of the Interior.